chaotic-society/chebyshev/README.md

 ### Randomized tests
 The `random` module works in conjunction with the three testing modules to randomize test inputs and provide distribution sampling capabilities for your test units.

-## Features
-- **Header-only:** Chebyshev is a header-only library, making it easy to integrate into existing projects without requiring additional dependencies or build steps.

-- **Error integral approximation:** Chebyshev provides estimators for the precision of functions over their domain.

-- **Modular design:** The framework is composed of three independent modules, allowing developers to use only the components they need.

-- **Flexible testing:** Chebyshev provides a range of testing functions and is implemented using templates, making it easy to write custom tests for specific use cases.

-- **Many output formats:** The framework supports multiple output formats, such as Markdown and LaTeX tables, and is fully extensible with custom formats.

-- **Multi-platform support:** Chebyshev is designed to work on various platforms, including Windows, Linux, and MacOS, and is fully platform-independent.

 ## Getting Started